Judge keeps California law on utilities paying fire damages

 In addition to using bankruptcy to reorganize its finances, PG&E hoped the process would enable it to shed the burden of inverse condemnation.

+In a statement, PG&E expressed disappointment with Montali’s reasoning before sounding a conciliatory note.

+“We understand and appreciate that there are diverse opinions on this subject,” the company said.
+“We look forward to being engaged in discussions on these important issues to all Californians.”

-Although utilities never liked the law, it wasn’t crippling until recently.
+Although utilities never liked the concept of inverse condemnation, it wasn’t crippling until recently.
 That’s because California’s power regulators typically allowed profit-driven utilities to recoup their fire losses by raising their rates — effectively forcing their customers to bear the burden instead of their stockholders.

 That changed two years ago when California’s Public Utilities Commission rejected a request from San Diego Gas & Electric to pass along losses from a past fire to its customers.
 Regulators had determined the utility’s negligence in protecting and upgrading its electrical system played a key role in the fires.